hadley/adv-r/Subsetting.md

 __NB:__ the number after the decimal point gives the original position in the vector.

-There are five different types of vector we can use to subset with:
+There are five ways of subsetting `x`:

-* __positive integers__: return elements at those positions.
+* with __positive integers__, which return elements at the specified positions.

     ```R
     x[c(3, 1)]